Azure/iot-edge-v1/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for helping us improve the Azure IoT Edge!

+Pull requests are accepted by this project.
+Azure IoT Edge shares the same [contribution guidelines](https://github.com/Azure/azure-iot-sdk-c/blob/master/.github/CONTRIBUTING.md) as the other Azure IoT SDKs.
 -->

 # Reference/Link to the issue solved with this PR (if any)